 “I think orienteering is exciting and a really fun lesson.
 Also it’s worthwhile and a great choice for our school.”

-Thank you Billy and Marty for collecting our pupil voice today.
+Thank you Billie and Marty for collecting our pupil voice today.

 PE and Sport PREMIUM 2017-2018